-According to the U.S. Bureau of Labor Statistics (www.bls.gov), in May 2010 a nurse's annual salary averaged $41,360 for a licensed practical nurse (LPN) and $67,720 for a registered nurse (RN).
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), in May 2015 the median annual salary for registered nurses was $67,490, and the median annual salary for licensed practical and licensed vocational nurses was $43,170.
 LPNs and RNs are a part of a growing industry.
-The BLS predicted that the employment of nurses would grow by 22% between 2008 and 2018, a rate that is much faster than the average of all careers.
+The BLS predicted that the employment of registered nurses, as well as licensed practical and licensed vocational nurses, would grow by 16% between 2014 and 2024, a rate that is much faster than the average of all careers.

 RNs and LPNs who either want, or need to learn how to set up IV therapy need to go through an IV therapy certificate program or earn a voluntary industry certification from one of the many nursing organizations.
 These programs help nurses learn about and improve their skills preparing and administering IV therapy.